 I began my Counselling training in 2005, completing preliminary training at South Cheshire College.
 I subsequently spent some time volunteering for Samaritans.
 I successfully completed my Post Graduate Diploma in Counselling Psychology at Keele University in 2014.
 I am a registered member of the BACP, and I work within the BACP ethical framework for the counselling professions.

 I am an independent counsellor in private practice.
 Counselling and Psychotherapy students at Keele University can choose to fulfil their personal therapy requirement with me.

 Working with Charities

-I work with Embrace CVOC as a Sessional Children and Young Persons Counsellor, and it is my aim to assist them in their vision: to ‘be there’ for all those children and teenagers who, through no fault of their own, are victims of crime.
+I have worked with Embrace CVOC as a Sessional Children and Young Persons Counsellor, with an aim to assist them in their vision: to ‘be there’ for all those children and teenagers who, through no fault of their own, are victims of crime.
 Embrace CVOC say they help to take away the hurt, restore self-esteem and bring back smiles to faces.
 They are working to enhance the safety of young lives – protecting them from harm and reducing their risk of becoming another crime statistic.